Sample questions to facilitate the board’s discussion on school safety may include the following, taken from “Safe Schools," pages 56-63:

 - What are the costs associated with providing training and professional development of this kind?
 Are there sufficient funds for the district to provide safety training for staff?

-8. The district shall engage parents as essential partners in the district’s school safety efforts.
+8. The district shall engage parents and guardians as essential partners in the district’s school safety efforts.

 - What processes are or can be put in place to incorporate parent input into the district’s safety strategies, programs and curricula?

-- What information can be provided to parents to support their children’s social, emotional and cognitive development and to promote attitudes of tolerance and acceptance within and beyond the home?
+- What information can be provided to parents and guardians to support their children’s social, emotional and cognitive development and to promote attitudes of tolerance and acceptance within and beyond the home?

 9. The board shall continually monitor the effectiveness of safety related programs.